 Measuring the impact of Pupil Premium

 The impact of the pupil premium on the students for whom the school receives the funding is measured in several different ways.

 A key measure is achievement.
-The school track Pupil Premium achievement half termly.
+The school track Pupil Premium achievement throughout the year.
 Using data from each national assessment point (end of reception, end of keystage 1 and end of keystage 2) The progress of all students is carefully tracked.
 For the purposes of this impact evaluation, we focus on English and Mathematics and look at the levels of progress.
 The results of the pupil premium students in each Year Group are compared with the combined results of all the students in the Year Group.
 Due to school closures we have been unable to measure sata that is produced nationally.
 However the school have used internal data to provide a comparison.
 This can be found on the impact statement below.